Do You See What I See?

 - Ask if this painting has a realistic style or is exaggerated, like a comic book illustration.

-Have students go to Report for the Flashlight Times, where they'll choose an article topic and a painting to report on.
+Step 2: Have students go to Report for the Hyde Park Times, where they'll choose an article topic and a painting to report on.
 In completing the activity, students will practice analyzing artwork and paying attention to stylistic details.

 Beyond what they found out during the game, do students know anything additional about these styles or eras?

-Using library resources and Web sites, students should work independently outside of class to gather additional facts about the artistic style.
+Step 6: Using library resources and websites, students should work independently outside of class to gather additional facts about the artistic style.
 See Additional Resources for some reference suggestions.
 Students should research the artist and the featured painting from Masterpiece Match that depicts that style.
 Have them take notes about the history and characteristics of the style.

 Supporting All Learners